Aysel Tuğluk: Education and early life

 Tuğluk studied law at the Istanbul University from where she graduated and then worked as a lawyer.
 She was previously a member of the Social Law Researches Foundation Board Council.
 Beside being a member of the Turkish Human Rights Association (İHD), she is also a founding member of the Patriotic Women's Association (YKD).
 In Abdullah Öcalan's appeal before the European Court of Human Rights (ECHR) against his verdict in Turkey, she acted as a lawyer for the defense.

 Political career

 She was a candidate of the Thousand Hopes alliance in the elections to the Turkish Parliament in 2007, and was elected MP for Diyarbakır.
-Aysel Tuğluk's parliametary immunity prevented her going to prison due to a sentence of 1 year and 6 months imprisonment.
+Aysel Tuğluk's parliamentary immunity prevented her going to prison due to a sentence of 1 year and 6 months imprisonment.
 But in December 2009 the Turkish Constitutional Court expelled her from the Grand National Assembly of Turkey and banned her from politics for five years.
 The Constitutional Court also closed the Democratic Society Party.
 The Constitutional Court's decision was based on a judgment that she and the DTP have affiliations with the Kurdistan Workers' Party (PKK), an organization that does not disavow violence for attaining political objectives.
 She and the DTP continued to deny such affiliations, and they opposed violence.
-Tuğluk was re-elected as an Member of Parliament in the 12 June 2011 general election having run as an independent.
+Tuğluk was re-elected as a Member of Parliament in the 12 June 2011 general election having run as an independent.